Alcyoneus (son of Diomos): Culture

 The myth is the typical heroic tale where the fearsome monster that demands a human sacrifice is slain, the most famous of which in Greek mythology is that of Perseus and Andromeda whom he saved from a sea-monster sent by the sea-god Poseidon.
 Another similar myth is Heracles being willingly swallowed by a sea-monster and then killing it from the inside in order to save its would-be victim, the princess Hesione.

-The tale of Alcyoneus and Eurybarus is identical to a legend said about Euthymos, an early fifth-century BC Olympic victor from Locri, in which he saved a Temesian woman from being sacriced to a ghostly monster and then married her.
+The tale of Alcyoneus and Eurybarus is identical to a legend said about Euthymus, an early fifth-century BC Olympic victor from Locri, in which he saved a Temesian woman from being sacrificed to a ghostly monster and then married her.
 A notable subversion is that in this case, the ogre is female and its beautiful victim male, and similarly the couple is a homosexual one, both rare variants of the dragon-slayer fairytale type (ATU 300 in the Aarne-Thompson-Uther Index).
 Pausanias, a second-century geographer, describes a copy of an older painting depicting a landscape in Temesa in which a youth is about to be sacrificed to a dusky monster called Lycas (meaning "wolfish"); the caption next to the youth reads Sybaris.

 Another myth with similarities is that of Menestratus and Cleostratus, two lovers from Thespiae.
 The teenage Cleostratus was chosen by lot to be sacrificed to a dragon that ravaged Thespiae, but Menestratus took his place, clad in a fish hook-coated breastplate; the dragon perished when it devoured him, thus salvaging Cleostratus and Thespiae.
 A major difference is that Cleostratus and Menestratus are an established couple before disaster strucks, whereas Alcyoneus and Eurybarus only meet when Alcyoneus is being led to Sybaris, and there is no confirmation of an eventual relationship between the two.